 The plant-based wave continues to roll through American restaurants.
 Test the waters with one or two plant-based meat alternative menu items – like a traditional patty, a bolognese, chili, or maybe even some nachos – then create a marketing campaign that targets guests who have purchased a meat dish at your restaurant in the past few months.

-Then, analyze the item’s sales performance using your restaurant POS reporting.
+Then, analyze the item’s sales performance using your restaurant reporting.
 If you saw a return on your inventory investment, consider adding it to your menu full time.

 6. An Inventory Tracking Solution